 Inside, Monika gave Gabi a bouquet of flowers and Andreas opened the Sekt and poured.
 There was cold meat and smoked salmon, fresh rolls and salad, cheeses and Quark.
 And cake.

-Gabi was allowed to choose the music, which were high-energy dance numbers and extended remixes.
+Gabi was allowed to choose the music, high-energy dance numbers and extended remixes.

 Monika decided to change, seeing how Gabi and Lorelei were dressed, and Silke also decided she had to rethink her outfit and asked to borrow some of Monika’s clothes.